JoonasJor/OpenWBT/README.md

 ## Connecting to the Robot via Ethernet and Starting the Image Service

-The first time you connect to the robot, you need to configure the `wifi` to install some dependencies.
+For the first time you connect to the robot, you need to configure the `wifi` to install some dependencies.
 You can refer to [FAQ from unitree](https://support.unitree.com/home/zh/G1_developer/FAQ) for wifi configuration.
 We provide an example approach:

 Modify the `wifi` name and corresponding password in the `01-netcfg.yaml` file, and place the `01-netcfg.yaml` file in `/etc/netplan/` on the robot: